MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 ## To install the Azure Information Protection client for users

 You can script and automate the installation of the Azure Information Protection client by using command line options.
 To see the install options, run the executable with **/help**.
-For example: `AzInfoProtection.exe /help`.
+For example: `AzInfoProtection.exe /help`

-Example to install the General Availability client silently: `AzInfoProtection.exe /quiet`
+Example to silently install the General Availability version of the client: `AzInfoProtection.exe /quiet`

-Example to install only the PowerShell module silently, with the preview client: `AzInfoProtection_PREVIEW_1.3.98.0.exe  PowerShellOnly=true /quiet`
+Example to silently install only the PowerShell module, with the preview client: `AzInfoProtection_PREVIEW_1.3.98.0.exe  PowerShellOnly=true /quiet`

 If you are installing the preview version of the client on computers that run Office 2010, specify the **ServiceLocation** parameter if your users are not local administrators on their computers.
 See the next section for more information.